 Church creates a ‘mini-me’ outdoor food pantry

 Unwilling to abandon its neighbors, First Presbyterian found other ways to help people in need, such as redirecting funds to a homeless shelter and other service providers in the community.
 But it is one of the church’s tiniest gestures that’s attracting the most attention: a micropantry.
-While micropantries — which are basically outdoor storage cabinets that people can access at any time of day to obtain food and personal items — have been growing in popularity in recent years, last year’s pandemic turned the trend into a necessity, allowing people to get food without having to enter into an enclosed space.
+While micropantries — which are basically outdoor storage cabinets that people can access at any time of day to obtain food and personal items — have been growing in popularity in recent years, the pandemic turned the trend into a necessity, allowing people to get food without having to enter into an enclosed space.

 “There’s an honor system,” Phillips said about micropantries.
 “Whatever it is you have, you can leave.
 Whatever it is you need, you can take.
 It feels very much like the early church: They give according to what they have, and they receive according to their needs.”